The alternative to the generator: mobile power stations

 💵 Drastically reduced energy costs

-Take a concrete example: a 6 kW diesel generator consumes on average 1.53 L/h at 75% load, producing about 4.5 kWh.
-With an average diesel price of €1.71/L (2024 price), that amounts to €0.58/kWh.
+Let’s take a concrete example: a 6 kW diesel generator consumes on average 1.53 L/h at 75% load, producing about 4.5 kWh.
+With an average diesel price of €1.71/L (2024 price), this represents €0.58/kWh.

 📈 Optimized energy management

-🔧 Nearly nonexistent maintenance
+🔧 Minimal maintenance

-Maintaining a generator is burdensome and costly: inspections, oil changes, filters, tests… It represents up to 37 hours per year and up to €1,000 in expenses.
-In contrast, battery stations require very little maintenance: no combustion engine, no fluids, no complex mechanical parts.
+The maintenance of a generator is cumbersome and expensive: inspections, oil changes, filters, tests… This can take up to 37 hours per year and costs up to €1,000.
+In contrast, battery stations require very little maintenance: no thermal engine, no liquid, no complex mechanical parts.

 🔇 Silence and user comfort

 Battery stations are quieter (less than 35 dB), unlike noisy generators (> 80 dB).
-They help reduce noise emissions and can therefore be used indoors or in sensitive environments (city centers, nature reserves, audiovisual shoots), without noise disturbances or vibrations.
+They help to reduce noise emissions and can therefore be used indoors or in sensitive environments (city centers, nature reserves, audiovisual shoots), without noise disturbances or vibrations.

-🌱 A significantly reduced environmental impact
+🌱 Significantly reduced environmental impact

-3. Second-life batteries: combining performance and circularity
+3. "Second chance" batteries: combining performance and circularity

-What are second-life batteries?
+What are "second chance" batteries?

 Guaranteed optimal performance